Stephen Sharnoff Photography

 All of the photos on the website are displayed at a low resolution for viewing on a monitor, and all of them are available as high-resolution files suitable for printing.
 I can supply them in any resolution as TIFF files (for Mac or PC), as jpegs at any quality level, or in any format or color space available on Photoshop CS.

 The older photos were taken as 35mm slides and scanned on a Nikon ED 4000 or 5000, typically producing a file of about 55 megabytes, or about up to 5400 x 3600 pixels.
-Newer photos were taken either on a Nikon D70, a 6-megapixel camera, or a Nikon D200, a 10-megapixel camera.
+Newer photos were taken either on a Nikon D70, a 6-megapixel camera, a Nikon D200 (10-megapixels) a D300 (12 megapixels) or, most recently, a D7100 with 24 megapixels that produces images that are 6000 x 4000 pixels in size.
 All of the scanned slides are in 8-bit color.
 Some of the images which were taken as digital originals are in 16-bit color; please inquire if this is a concern to you.
-The photos that originated on a digital camera are typically about 16 or 28 megabytes in size, depending on which camera was used, or double that if they are in 16-bit color.
-For an additional fee, I could rescan a slide in 16 bit color.
+The photos that originated on a digital camera vary from about 16 to 64 megabytes in size, depending on which camera was used (or double that if they are in 16-bit color.)
+If requested, I can rescan a slide in 16 bit color.

 Most of the images are uncropped, but sometimes I have cropped them a little, or occasionally (especially with images of people) a lot.
 With the cropped images, the shape may be different than the normal 2:3 ratio, and the resolution will be less.
 If you want an image to be printed in a large size, please let me know and I can help you decide if it will be adequately sharp to serve your purpose.
 I can also send a section of an image on a trial basis if you wish.